 Notes:

-1 This usage period is not available for allowances greater than or equal to 37 kW unless interim Tier 4 standards have been met starting in 2008.
+1 Engines certified to FELs for the flexibility standards indicated still comply with the emission Tier requirements; however, engines using FELs greater than the applicable standards must be off-set with sufficient ABT credits.

-2 Flexibility allowances under 37kW may contain engines certified to the Tier 2 standards.
+2 This usage period is not available for allowances greater than or equal to 37 kW unless interim Tier 4 standards have been met starting in 2008.

 (2)(A) Small volume allowances subject to the 2000 Plus Limited Test Procedures.
 An off-road equipment or vehicle manufacturer or post-manufacture marinizer may exceed the production percentages in paragraphs (d)(1)(A) and (B) of this section for a portion of its California-directed production, provided that in each regulated power category the manufacturer's total number of U.S.-directed off-road equipment and vehicles and marine diesel applications that contain engines which are exempt from meeting current model year emission standards over the years in which the percent-of-production allowance applies: